“Happy Father’s Day,” I said to my mother during our daily call to each other. She laughed, but I could tell she appreciated it.

 Despite her long hours of work and the other hardships of single motherhood, mom would take us hiking, to the snow, out to eat at Shakey’s Pizza, send us to summer camp on Catalina Island, and do many other activities with us.

-When we were teenagers, mom became a manager of four Mexican food restaurants in Santa Cruz and saved enough money to buy her first home.
-It wasn’t the big house on the hill that she dreamed of as a young woman, but it was hers.
+When we were teenagers, mom saved enough money to buy her first home.
+It wasn’t the big house on the hill she dreamed of as a young woman, but it was hers.

 My mom wasn’t perfect, of course.
-There were times when she raged beyond control and could have handled things differently.
+Sometimes she raged beyond control and could have handled things differently.
 But she didn’t know how.
-My mom just did the best she could.
+She did the best she could.

-But she did teach us right from wrong, how to work hard, and how to laugh and enjoy the good things in life.
+But my mother taught us right from wrong, how to work hard, and how to laugh and enjoy the good things in life.

-It’s mostly the good memories that revisit me in adulthood.
-It is these thoughts and the knowledge that she did everything in her power to raise me and my brothers to live fulfilled and happy lives that tie me deeply to my mother.
+It’s mostly the wonderful memories that revisit me in adulthood.
+These thoughts and the knowledge that she did everything in her power to raise me and my brothers to live fulfilled and happy lives that tie me deeply to my mother.

 She did the work of two people.
 She is our mother and our father.